 Harmoney loans are suitable for many different purposes.
 Here are the types of personal loans you can apply for:

 - Car loan.
 Harmoney loans are suitable for buying a new or used car.
-A choice of three-year or five-year terms plus the option to repay early without a penalty makes a Harmoney car loan a flexible alternative to mainstream vehicle financing.
+Loan terms can be set at 3, 5 or 7 years plus the option to repay early without a penalty makes a Harmoney car loan a flexible alternative to mainstream vehicle financing.

 - Home improvement loan.
 If you are looking to invest in your home with home improvements, Harmoney loans can be awarded at very attractive rates.